Tandem clustering with invariant coordinate selection: Invariant coordinate selection

-It is meanwhile well established that there is no general best scatter combination for ICS, but that some combinations are better suited for certain applications than others.
-For example, \citet{pena2010eigenvectors} consider the combination $\cov-\covF$, which is known as FOBI \citep{Cardoso1989,NordhausenVirta2019}, to reveal clusters.
-However, this combination is highly sensitive to extreme observations and therefore, for example, \citet{archimbaud2018CSDA} recommend this combination to detect outliers.
+It is well established that there is no general best scatter combination for ICS, but that some combinations are better suited for certain applications than others.
+For example, \citet{pena2010eigenvectors} consider the combination $\cov-\covF$, known as FOBI \citep{Cardoso1989,NordhausenVirta2019}, to reveal clusters.
+However, this combination is highly sensitive to extreme observations leading \citet{archimbaud2018CSDA} to recommend it for outlier detection.
 This combination is also of interest due to being completely moment-based and therefore easy to study.
 For example, one can show that in a Gaussian mixture framework, the value of the non-interesting (Gaussian) components is $\lambda_0=1$.
-For a mixture of two Gaussians with the same covariance, it can be shown that if the mixture weight for the smaller cluster is $(3+\sqrt{3})^{-1} \approx 21$\%, then the kurtosis of the mixture is the same as for a pure Gaussian component, independent of the difference in locations, and therefore also the generalized eigenvalue of such a component equals 1 \citep[see, e.g.,][]{tyler2009invariant}.
+For a mixture of two Gaussians with the same covariance matrix, it can be shown that if the mixture weight for the smaller cluster is $(3+\sqrt{3})^{-1} \approx 21$\%, then the kurtosis of the mixture is the same as for a pure Gaussian component, independent of the difference in locations.
+Therefore, the generalized eigenvalue of such a component equals 1 \citep[see, e.g.,][]{tyler2009invariant}.

-The general motivation is that when using ICS as a preprocessing step for clustering, one scatter matrix should measure the within-group scatter and the other the between-group scatter (or equivalently, the total scatter).
-Therefore, it seems natural to use one scatter matrix that aims to estimate the local structure and another that estimates the global structure.
-For instance, \citet{Hennig2009} suggests $\lcov$ as the former.
-But also robust scatter matrices could be an interesting option to capture the dispersion of a single cluster.
-Specifically, for $\mcd_\alpha$, it might be worth to consider also values of $\alpha$ that are smaller than 0.5 for this purpose.
+When using ICS as a preprocessing step for clustering, the general motivation is that one scatter matrix should measure within-group scatter and the other between-group scatter (or equivalently, total scatter).
+Therefore, it seems natural to use one scatter matrix to estimate local structure and another to estimate global structure.
+For instance, \citet{Hennig2009} suggests $\lcov$ for the former.
+Robust scatter matrices could also be an interesting option to capture the dispersion of a single cluster.
+Specifically, for $\mcd_\alpha$, it might be worth considering values of $\alpha$ that are smaller than 0.5 for this purpose.